itsmeryni/jarvis-agent/README.md

 ## What it does

 You clap twice.
 A HUD overlay appears on your screen.
-You say something like "Jarvis, open Chrome" or "Jarvis, search for the weather."
+You can say something like "Jarvis, open Chrome" or "Jarvis, search for the weather."
 Jarvis replies in a British voice and carries out the action.
-That is it.

-It runs entirely on your machine — no internet needed after setup, no data sent anywhere, no subscription.
+It runs entirely on your machine.
+No internet needed after setup, no data sent anywhere, no subscription.

 ```
 [double clap]